withastro/astro.build/src/content/agencies/wonder-makers.md

 description: 'Web1, Web2, Web3 — that’s what we do!
 Plus, mobile if you are into those.
 We are a digital studio with a signature 3D style, building high-performance websites for international clients.
 Our work makes us who we are.
 We are proud to cooperate with great clients such as PlayStation, Immutable, Avalanche, AMGI, Elle, and Mercedes-Benz, among others, delivering professional results in every project.'
 ---

-**Wonder Makers builds top-tier websites that make brands impossible to ignore**
+**Wonder Makers builds top-tier websites that make brands impossible to ignore.**

 We mix **strong design**, clean code, and **smart strategy** to create digital experiences that feel effortless — and perform like hell.
 No templates.
 No shortcuts.
 Just standout work that moves fast and lasts long.